Return to the Friends of Santa Teresa Park

 - Rob is working on another video on nature journaling.
 He's working on cataloging artifacts from the Bernal Ranch.

-park interpreters besides Rob are Travis Trinh, Victoria Heyse, Luke
+other park interpreters besides Rob are Travis Trinh, Victoria Heyse,

-Bailey, and Jan Shriner.
+Luke Bailey, and Jan Shriner.
 Rachel is new.
 She's extra help.
-Elizabeth

-day, like the first Friday of the month, with an on-going volunteer
+monthly work day, like the first Friday of the month, with an on-going

-permit.
-Greg will work with Jeremy Celaya of Park Maintenance on it.
-We
+volunteer permit.
+Greg will work with Jeremy Celaya of Park Maintenance

 - Treasurer's report: We got a refund of $275 back